 Donald Trump is a time traveler.
 There I said it, but we don’t have proof.

 John Trump, the uncle of Donald Trump was an engineer who worked for MIT at the time of Nikola Tesla’s death.
 When Tesla died the federal government confiscated all of Tesla’s work and hired a group of scientists and engineers to help them decipher his notes.
 John Trump was among the men chosen for this task.

-This is where Trump comes into place.
-John Trump left his nephew with his findings hoping at a later date Trump would be able to complete what he started.
+This is where Trump comes into play.
+John Trump left his nephew with his findings hoping that at a later date Trump would be able to complete what he started.
 This is where two theories combine into one.
-John Titor, the famous “time traveler” is believed to actually be Donald Trump.
+John Titor, the famous “time traveller” is believed to actually be Donald Trump.

 Trump went forward in time and saw a world ruined by war and famine, disguising himself as John Titor and joining the army in the future.
 It’s a weak jump and more on this idea below in the original shitpost.
 I don’t see what this adds to the already strange story.

 All this time travel and divine destiny are made possible for a number of reasons, but all of them due to the ancient Egyptian god of chaos Kek or Keku.
 Kek is a figure who appears as a frog-headed being and in ancient Egypt was worship for his magical abilities.
-Many people joke that the popular meme Pepe The Frog is a modern day reincarnation of the Kek the god of chaos.
+Many people joke that the popular meme Pepe The Frog is a modern-day reincarnation of, Kek the god of chaos.
 Furthermore, Pepe became a symbol of the Trump campaign and in doing so became a sign of the far-right as the two became synonymous in the mainstream.